 The impact of GDPR on HR and Recruitment

-The General Data Protection Regulations (GDPR) is a new set of European regulations that will overhaul exisiting Data Protection laws and come into force on 25th May 2018.
+The General Data Protection Regulations (GDPR) is a new set of European regulations that will overhaul existing Data Protection laws and come into force on 25th May 2018.
 The regulations effectively standardise rules across the EU and the UK has committed to observing GDPR even after Brexit.
 It’s going to have far reaching consequences for how business look after their personal data, and to enforce these new regulations GDPR will also allow for significant fines for companies who breach these new rules.
 This article will look at the impact of GDPR on HR and Recruitment.

 As Joanna from Taylor Wells explains: “”Failure to prepare for the GDPR is likely to have serious consequences in terms of an organisation’s profitability, customer and employee relationships, and their brand image and reputation.
 Organisations must take action now, and allocate budget and resources to build and implement a robust governance framework.
 Identifying the right tools and people will also give businesses a head-start on driving the compliance agenda.